 Daniel Webster Middle School

-- Daniel Webster Middle School's student population of 431 students has declined by 5% over five school years.
+- Daniel Webster Middle School's student population of 462 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 6-8|

 - Daniel Webster Middle School is ranked within the bottom 50% of all 9,602 schools in California (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (CA)|